ING: Russia to stabilise FX intervention, reinforcing ruble

-The Russian Finance Ministry announced on October 5 that monthly FX purchases will decline from September's RUB327b to RUB318b in October, corresponding to a modest decline from $4.5b to $4.4b (Figure 1) at the current FX rate.
+The Russian Finance Ministry announced on October 5 that monthly FX purchases will decline from September's RUB327bn to RUB318bn in October, corresponding to a modest decline from $4.5bn to $4.4bn (Figure 1) at the current FX rate.

-The usual suspect for such a discrepancy is the decline in physical volumes, however given the easing in OPEC+ restrictions and general supply newsflow, that explanation seems unlikely.
+The usual suspect for such a discrepancy is the decline in physical volumes; however, given the easing in OPEC+ restrictions and general supply newsflow, that explanation seems unlikely.
 However, we would not exclude the fact that it may actually reflect an extended delay in the adjustment of actual supply contracts to the rapidly growing spot prices for oil and gas.

 As a reminder, gas prices have come into focus recently as a result of soaring demand in the EU and Asia.
 As for Russia, natural gas accounts for 15-20% of its fuel exports and the budget’s fuel revenues, and it is a part of the fiscal rule – i.e. extra gas revenues are to be saved in the sovereign fund.
-According to our estimates, the cut-off gas price implied by the fiscal rule is $147/kcm, and assuming some stabilisation in 4Q21, this year the budget is looking to receive around $5-7bn worth of gas revenues above the volumes planned at the end of last year.
+According to our estimates, the cut-off gas price implied by the fiscal rule is $147 per 1,000 cubic metres, and assuming some stabilisation in 4Q21, this year the budget is looking to receive around $5-7bn worth of gas revenues above the volumes planned at the end of last year.

-Overall, assuming Urals prices average $75/bbl in 4Q21, the current account surplus may reach $27-30bn in October-December, or $9-10bn per month, which is a comfortable enough volume to absorb the expected $4.5-5.0bn monthly FX purchases, and to finance capital outflows without any need for further ruble depreciation, all else being equal.
+Overall, assuming Urals prices average $75 per barrel in 4Q21, the current account surplus may reach $27-30bn in October-December, or $9-10bn per month, which is a comfortable enough volume to absorb the expected $4.5-5.0bn monthly FX purchases, and to finance capital outflows without any need for further ruble depreciation, all else being equal.

 Budget 2022-24: focus on local investment out of the sovereign fund

-Looking at the proposed budget draft for 2022-24 currently under discussion in the Parliament, the government expects extra fuel revenues in the budget to increase from $35bn in 2021F to $47bn in 2022F despite the conservative assumption of a decline in the average Urals price from $66 this year to $62/bbl next year.
+Looking at the proposed budget draft for 2022-24 currently under discussion in the parliament, the government expects extra fuel revenues in the budget to increase from $35bn in 2021F to $47bn in 2022F despite the conservative assumption of a decline in the average Urals price from $66/bbl this year to $62/bbl next year.
 This is supposed to happen thanks to the extra $15bn of proceeds from a 19% increase in oil export volumes and the recalibration of oil & gas taxation.
 As a result, the average annual budget revenues from oil & gas is set to increase from $1.7bn per $1/bbl of oil price in 2021 to $2.1bn in 2022.

 This, however, will not mean additional net pressure on the local FX market for two key reasons:

-At the same time, the $12bn p.a. should be considered a maximum possible amount by which the FX purchases can be reduced in 2022-24.
-Firstly, the government is struggling to move forward with the plan as it is, as initially the said projects were supposed to start this year but have been postponed.
+At the same time, the $12bn per annum should be considered a maximum possible amount by which the FX purchases can be reduced in 2022-24.
+First, the government is struggling to move forward with the plan as it is, as initially the said projects were supposed to start this year but have been postponed.
 Secondly, the recent proposal to raise the threshold of required liquid FX savings in the sovereign fund from 7% of GDP to 10% of GDP means there will be virtually no room for any local investments in addition to those currently under discussion (Figure 3), unless actual oil prices materially exceed the current official forecasts.
-According to our estimates, without an increase in the threshold from the current 7% of GDP, some $60b of extra fuel revenues in the budget would have become available for potential local investment out of the sovereign fund by the end of 2024.
+According to our estimates, without an increase in the threshold from the current 7% of GDP, some $60bn of extra fuel revenues in the budget would have become available for potential local investment out of the sovereign fund by the end of 2024.

-Ruble's position appears solid relative to peers, but sharp appreciation vs $under question
+Ruble's position appears solid relative to peers, but sharp appreciation vs $ in question

 We see today's FX intervention announcement and proposed 2022-24 budget draft as ruble-positive for now and benign for the local currency for the medium term.
 A strong fuel and non-fuel current account this year and next, possible local investments out of the sovereign fund, overall tight budget signals and conservative monetary policy should help the ruble to keep its relative advantage over its emerging market/commodity peers.

 At the same time, the ruble's ability to show sustainable appreciation vs. the US dollar is still less certain given the rise in core rates amid tightening in the Federal Reserve's policy, volatility in the Russia-specific portfolio flows, and the continued private capital outflow.
-For now, we continue to expect USD/RUB at 73.0 by year-end, with 3Q21 balance of payments, to be released on 11 October, as the next important checkpoint for this view.
+For now, we continue to expect USD/RUB to be 73.0 by year-end, with 3Q21 balance of payments, to be released on 11 October, as the next important checkpoint for this view.

 Dmitri Dolgin is the chief economist for Russia at ING.
 This note first appeared on ING’s THINK.ING portal here.